repairvision/repairvision.github.io/_pages/configuration/index.md

 Actually, ReVision can generate edit rules from concrete modeling examples.
 A modeling example is translated into a graph pattern, which can be further modified and annotated by an edit rule developer.
-Such graph pattern are then combined into edit rules.
+Such graph patterns are then combined into edit rules.
-Fig. {{ fig_step46 }} shows the catalog for the graph patterns, which can be opened for edited them in a graphical editor.
+Fig. {{ fig_step46 }} shows the catalog for the graph patterns, which can be opened for editing in a graphical editor.
 Details about this concept are described in our journal paper [History-based Model Repair Recommendations](https://dl.acm.org/doi/abs/10.1145/3419017).

 <figure class="aligncenter">